 - What exactly are my responsibilities as an on-the-job supervisor?

 - What’s in it for me?

 - I’m interested in hosting a CPCC student.
 What's the next step?

 You may list the position as paid or unpaid, but we do encourage employers to consider listing a position as paid.
-Because of the GPA requirement and pre-requisite courses, students often boast a strong academic record and knowledge base.
 Paid positions typically elicit a greater response from students.
 Certain programs of study that prepare students for licensure require work experiences to be unpaid.

 No, you will not be assigned a student.
-You will select the student who you consider to be the best match according to the needs of your company.
-You have access to student applications and résumés and will interview potential candidates.
+You will interview and select the student who you consider to be the best match according to the needs of your company.

-Generally speaking, a student must be enrolled in a program of study that offers work-based learning, meet minimum GPA requirements, and have completed a specified portion of the curriculum prior to the work experience.
+In order to participate, students must meet minimum GPA requirements, and have completed a specified portion of the curriculum prior to the work experience.
 Students also have to be recommended by both the Faculty Coordinator and the Workplace Learning office.

-No. Employers are not required to provide work-based learning students with health insurance or other employee benefits.
+No, employers are not required to provide work-based learning students with health insurance or other employee benefits.
 An employer is expected to comply with state laws regarding Worker's Compensation Liability Insurance, and to verify if their policy covers students/interns.
-Please review the additional policies that are outlined in the Employer section of the website.
+Please review the additional policies for employers.

 I’ve done all the paperwork.
 Where’s my list of potential students?

-Once you have listed your position with the Workplace Learning office, we announce the position through campus postings and via Faculty Coordinators.
-We may also contact individual students who we believe best match the needs of your company.
-Interested students then authorize us to send the employer their application or résumé.
+Once the position is approved by the Workplace Learning office, we market the opportunity to students and faculty in the relevant program of study.
+Interested students then authorize us to send the employer their résumé.